tomtaylor/Clarke/README.md

 Clarke
 ======

-Clarke is a small OS X application which triangulates your location using Skyhook's API, and uses that to update Fire Eagle.
+Clarke is a small OS X application which triangulates your location using [Skyhook's](http://www.skyhookwireless.com/) API, and uses that to update [Fire Eagle](http://fireeagle.yahoo.net/).

-The latest version of Clarke is always available from tomtaylor.co.uk/projects/clarke.
+The latest version of Clarke is always available from [tomtaylor.co.uk/projects/clarke](http://tomtaylor.co.uk/projects/clarke/).

 Installation
 ------------

 If you want to build your own version of Clarke, you need to know the following.

-First, Tom Taylor has an agreement with Skyhook where he won't charge if they don't charge.
+First, [Tom Taylor](http://tomtaylor.co.uk) has an agreement with Skyhook where he won't charge if they don't charge.
+Which is very nice of them.

-Developer API keys will perform location updates without registration.
-However because Clarke has been released to the wider world, it performs user registration inside the application on first run.
-This will fail for you, because Skyhook need to enable your API key for user registration.
+Skyhook developer API keys can perform location updates without registration, for a small number of users.
+However because Clarke has been released to the wider world, it needs to perform individual user registration inside the application on first run.
+This will fail for you, because Skyhook restrict which API keys can register users.

-Get yourself an API key from Skyhook.
+To make it for development, get yourself an API key from Skyhook.
 Comment out the user registration process in LocationController.m.
 Create the file 'SkyhookApiKey.h' and set the following define statements:

     #define SKYHOOK_MASTER_USERNAME "username"
     #define SKYHOOK_MASTER_REALM "realm"